uhh-pd-ml/treebased_anomaly_detection/README.md

 - *treebased_ad* contains the code for appendices A ("Comparisons of different BDT architectures") and B ("Uninformative features, rotational invariance, and tabular data")

-More detailed instructions on how to reproduce the results is contained within the respective submodules.
+More detailed instructions on how to reproduce the results can be found in the README of the respective submodule.